turingschool/curriculum/source/paths/elevate/deploying_java_applications.markdown

 * The executable to run is `target/start`
 * We want it to run on the port specified by the environment variable `PORT`, which is automatically set by Heroku
 * We'll pass in any options for the JVM stored in `JAVA_OPTS`
-* We want to automatically apply any "evolutions", the technique Play apps use for chaning the structure/contents of the database
+* We want to automatically apply any "evolutions", the technique Play apps use for changing the structure/contents of the database
 * The database driver should default to PostgreSQL
 * The URL for the Postgres database is specified in environment variable `DATABASE_URL`